f-lambda-z/contoh/content/docs/guide/advanced-options.en.md

 prev: /docs/guide/text-indenting
 ---

-In TextWrap, the `wrap`, `fill`, and `shorten` functions are designed to offer flexible text formatting.
+In TextWrap, the `wrap()`, `fill()`, and `shorten()` methods are designed to offer flexible text formatting.
 Beyond basic usage, these functions provide advanced options that give you fine control over how text is processed and formatted.

 <!--more-->